skip to main content

 You can search for S106 agreements by using Public Access

-How to use planning application search tool:
+How to use the planning application search tool:

-1. Enter the planning application number or the address at the time of application
+1. Enter the planning application number or the address at the time of application.

 Often planning obligations will become due as soon as the development commences.
 However, there are also several financial and non-financial obligations that are triggered by other development stages.
-To ensure that all S106 obligations are complied with, the developers should follow these steps:
+To ensure that all S106 obligations are complied with, developers should follow these steps:

 • Email S106@Huntingdonshire.gov.uk to inform Huntingdonshire District Council that you will be implementing a planning permission with a S106 agreement and your date of intended commencement.
 Please attach the commencement notice (if applicable).
 A member of the implementation team will contact you to confirm details of amounts calculated and detail the various submissions you are due to make prior to commencement prior to issuing an invoice.